Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ## 1 east    73.6
     ## 2 west    71.5

-Based on the output above, we can see that the difference in mean duration of fight songs between colleges in the east versus the west is 2.07.
+Based on the output above, we can see that the difference in the mean duration of fight songs between colleges in the east versus those located in the west is 2.07.
 Now, we can conduct the hypothesis test.

-The null hypothesis is that there is no difference in mean duration of fight songs between colleges in the east versus the west: H0 = mean(north) - mean(south) = 0.
+The null hypothesis is that there is no difference in the mean duration of fight songs between colleges in the east versus those located in the west; H0: mean(east) - mean(west) = 0.

-The alternative hypothesis is that there is a difference in mean duration of fight songs between colleges in the east versus the west: Ha = mean(north) - mean(south) =/= 0.
+The alternative hypothesis is that there is a difference in the mean duration of fight songs between colleges in the east versus the west;
+Ha: mean(east) - mean(west) ≠ 0.

-We hypothesize that a no statistically significant relationship exists between `sec_duration` and `conference` because nearly all of the fight songs were created very long ago, and there exists no explanation as to why songs used by teams in one reason would consistenly be longer or shorter than those of another reason.
-Plus, some colleges have relocated over time with regions, and their fight songs (which were created very long ago) have remained the same all the while.
+We hypothesize that no statistically significant relationship exists between `sec_duration` and `conference` because nearly all of the fight songs were created very long ago (as evidenced by the `year` variable), and there is no reason why songs used by teams in one region would consistently be longer or shorter than those of another region.
+Moreover, some colleges have relocated over time and their fight songs (which were created very long ago) have remained the same throughout.

 ``` r
 set.seed(11101962)